 So what happens when you choose better titles and intros?
 Here’s a screenshot of what I found on the FIRST page of Google when I searched for pwc resignation letter.

-UPDATE: If you click the above link, I’m no longer listed on page 1, but neither is Life, so I think my point is still valid.
+UPDATE: If you do the search today, I’m no longer listed on page 1, but neither is Life, so I think my point is still valid.
 I still get A LOT of hits on that letter, all from Google, and I can guarantee Life doesn’t get as many Google hits on it as I do.

 You might notice that first place in the above Google search goes to Krupo, who runs the A Counting School blog, and comments on my blog occasionally.
 While his PWC post doesn’t have his key words in his first two paragraphs, they are in his title.
 No doubt his blog’s higher page rank helps.